taraliu23/Viz_of_Summoning_and_Middle_Earth/README.md

 This map shows most mentioned place in their lyrics.
 ![](FINAL_ASSEST/me_place_in_lyrics.png)

-In detial, these maps show the lyric lines mentioning place.
+In detail, these maps show the lyric lines mentioning place.
 ![](FINAL_ASSEST/detailed1_me_place_in_lyrics.png)
 ![](FINAL_ASSEST/detailed_me_place_in_lyrics.png)